 This evolving Website focuses on Pasolini's films through DVD releases, and includes an introduction to his life and works directly below.
 The sidebar to the right lists his complete filmography, with links to my reviews of all of his films available on DVD.
 New to Pasolini?
 Try beginning with Mamma Roma, one of his most emotionally rich and acclaimed pictures, that reflects both his neorealist (Accattone) and visionary (Oedipus Rex) styles.

-Released August 26, 2008: The Criterion Collection presents a new two-disc edition of Pasolini's most disturbing, and controversial, masterpiece, Salò.
+The Criterion Collection has released on both DVD and Blu-ray a new two-disc edition of Pasolini's most disturbing, and controversial, masterpiece, Salò.
 Besides an exceptional transfer of the film, featuring both the original Italian and optional English dubbed soundtracks, it contains perhaps the best Pasolini documentaries of any release.

 At Jim's Film Website, I've also created sites dedicated to two other prodigious filmmakers/artists, both of whom were influenced by Pasolini: Rainer Werner Fassbinder and Derek Jarman.
 I hope you enjoy this Pasolini site.
 If you have any questions or comments, email Jim.
 Below you will find: